 The methods used to deliver the radiation to the patients were:

-- Helical Tomotherapy: is an advanced form of radiation therapy that uses several overlapping helical arcs, or rotational beams, that delivers radiation to the tumor slice-by-slice.
+- Helical Tomotherapy: is an advanced form of intensity-modulated radiation therapy (IMRT) that uses several overlapping helical arcs, or rotational beams, to deliver the radiation.
+It uses tomography scanning technology, the same technology as a CT scan, to accurately create an image of and target the tumor slice-by-slice.

 - Intensity-Modulated Arc Therapy (IMAT): is another form of radiation therapy that only uses up to three arcs to deliver radiation and uses greater, more effective doses of radiation than helical tomotherapy.

 Both helical tomotherapy and IMAT were used because they are very accurate at targeting tumors.
 They also reduce the amount of radiation that can get to a person’s surrounding organs.
 Out of the 36 patients, there were only 3 cases of grade 3 pneumonitis or lung inflammation.